Supplemental Swiss health insurance

 If you have any pre-existing medical conditions or are reaching the age of retirement, it is highly recommended that you consider getting supplemental insurance.

 If you have chosen to take out supplemental health insurance, your payments will be made on top of your basic cover.
 Most insurance providers combine their supplemental health insurance with basic insurance to make a single package.
-Bear in mind that insurance premiums will be higher if you choose supplemental health insurance, and the amount of deductible you will be able to have may be restricted.
+Bear in mind that insurance premiums will be higher if you choose supplemental health insurance, and the level of deductible you will be able to have may be restricted.

 The Swiss system of health insurance has over 50 regulated providers who will be happy to tailor a medical care package suited to your needs.
 All insurance providers will have some form of supplemental insurance available.
 Some of the most prominent are: